craigwrong/bitcoin-lightning-node/README.md

-# bitcoin-lightning-node
+# Bitcoin and Lightning Network Node

-Configuration for running a Bitcoin and Lightning Network node.
+Configuration for running a Bitcoin and Lightning Network node on a single machine.